 Higher education institutions must additionally certify to the Secretary of Education the adoption and implementation of programs to prevent the use of illicit drugs and the abuse of alcohol by students and employees.
 In response, CCA has adopted and implemented programs and policies to prevent the unlawful possession, use, or distribution of illicit drugs and alcohol by students and employees.
-This report serves as a biennial review of this programming and notification for 2018-2022.
+This report serves as a biennial review of this programming and notification for August 2022 through September 2024.